Pikkuninja/Birdwatcher/README.md

 - View a single stored observation in more detail

 # Implementation notes
-- Uses AndroidX and Jetpack libraries heavily: LiveData, Navigation, Room, ViewModel
+- Uses AndroidX and Jetpack libraries heavily: LiveData, Navigation, Room, ViewModel (with saved state)
   - I wanted to test using these, as Room was the only one I had previously used
 - Asynchronity handled with Kotlin Coroutines (including Flows)
   - Again, some tech I hadn't used in earlier projects